sbernasek/flyqma/docs/source/usage.rst

 .. code-block:: bash

-   N: mark layer as neurons & cones
-   D: mark layer as duplicate
+   D: mark layer as *excluded*

-Layers marked *neurons & cones* or *duplicate* will be masked by a transparent overlay.
+Layers marked *excluded* will be masked by a transparent overlay.
 When these layers are saved, the *selected* attribute is set to False for all of their constituent cell measurements.

 A saved GUI may be reopened via the ``GUI.load`` method, at which point further adjustments may be made to each layer.